Skip To Main Content

 Join the YSD Student Senate – Applications Open Now!

-Are you passionate about making a difference in your school and shaping the future of the Yakima School District?
-Now is your chance to make your voice heard as part of the YSD Student Senate!
+Are you passionate about making a difference in your school?
+Do you want to help shape the future of the Yakima School District?
+Now is your chance to make your voice heard by joining the YSD Student Senate!

 Who Can Join?